joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 space the origin.
 We can then use parallel transport to move this vector to a pre-learned "mean" parameter's tangent space ($$\mu$$), before finally applying the exponential map to get a vector on the hyperboloid.
-In the literature this is known as a Wrapped Normal Distribution.
+In the literature, this is known as a Wrapped Normal Distribution.

 # Normalizing Flows on Hyperbolic Spaces: Tangent Coupling

 We're finally ready to define our first normalizing flow on hyperbolic spaces!
 Let's quickly recap the key challenges.
 First, $$\mathbb{H}^n_K$$ doesn't have vector space structure, making it hard to apply conventional deep learning techniques.
-However, the tangent space at the origin does so can liberally make use of it.
+However, the tangent space at the origin does so we can liberally make use of it.
 Second, we want a final sample to reside on the actual manifold.
-Like the Wrapped Normal we simply use exponential and logarithmic maps to move between tangent spaces and the actual manifold.
+Like the Wrapped Normal, we simply use exponential and logarithmic maps to move between tangent spaces and the actual manifold.

 So given these ideas we can now define a new Normalizing Flow layer termed: